Permafrost/Tundra/README.md

       Use this input argument when `$documents` contains unlike formats (for example, a mixture of Flat File and [XML] formats).

-    * `$schema` is an optional input used to serialize all items in `$documents` as [XML] or Flat File, and can have the following values:
+    * `$schema` is an optional input which determines whether to serialize all items in `$documents` as [XML], [JSON], Flat File, and can have the following values:
+      * [CSV]: do not specify.
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
+      * [JSON]: do not specify.
+      * Pipe separated values: do not specify.
+      * [TSV]: do not specify.
+      * [YAML]: do not specify.
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format
+      * [XML]: specify the fully-qualified name of the document reference that defines the [XML] format.

       Defaults to serializing `$documents` as [XML], if neither `$schemas` or `$schema` are specified.